A Survey on the Local Divisor Technique

 The inclusion from left to right follows from \refeq{eq:code}.
 The other inclusion holds since the intersection of $K^*$ and $A^* K^d(A A^* \sm K A^*)$ is empty.
 This is obtained by using the definition of synchronization delay.

 \itemref{ccc:APSDSF}~implies~\itemref{aaa:APSDSF}: This is verified by showing that the syntactic monoid of every star-free language is aperiodic, see e.g.~\cite{pin86} for definitions and basic properties of syntactic monoids.
-Since $L$ is regular, the syntactic monoid of $L$ is finite.

 We prove the following claim.
-For every star-free language $K$ there exists an integer $n(K) \in \N$ such that for all words $p,q,u,v \in A^*$ we have
+For every language star-free language $K$ there exists an integer $n(K) \in \N$ such that for all words $p,q,u,v \in A^*$ we have